 In the path of an eruption for the fourth time now, Grindavík was evacuated on the evening of November 10 according to existing evacuation plans.
 Residents have since been permitted to enter the town temporarily to retrieve belongings, valuables, and pets that may have been left behind.
 The town has experienced significant damage due to the ongoing seismic activity, including cracks in roads and buildings, damage to water and electrical infrastructure, and crevasses that have opened up throughout the town.
 Experts have stated that an eruption would be preceded by shallow earthquakes and volcanic unrest, which would give at least 30 minutes warning before magma broke through above ground.

 The Blue Lagoon was closed on November 9, initially only until November 16.
 The company came under some criticism for not closing operations earlier, especially after tour operator and transit company Reykjavík Excursions ceased trips to the lagoon on November 7, citing concerns for staff and customer safety.
-On November 14, the closure was extended to November 30 and was later extended until December 7.
+The closure was extended several times before the lagoon officially reopened on December 17, 2023.
+While the lagoon itself as well as its on-site restaurant are open to visitors, the hotel remains closed for the time being in line with the continued overnight evacuation of Grinavík.

-In addition to following our news coverage, travellers and residents alike may find the following resources useful:
+In addition to following our news coverage, readers may find the following resources useful:

 SafeTravel, for travel warnings and tips for staying safe.